runem/lit-analyzer/readme/3-features.md

 customElements.define("my-element", MyElement);
 ```

-The following examples are considered warnings:
+The following example is considered a warning:
 ```js
 html`
 <my-element>